ZexiXin/CYBR8420/Requirement of SSE.md

 	   Another security related issue was logged approximately 24 days ago with the subject “Better UX for wrong password with issue #237.
 The issue is related to passcode 	   authentication but the user was able to detect that Croc error message concerning the passcode authentication attempt failed attempt message reads “connecting...                [error]2020/09/03 21:17:41 croc.go:565: ips unmarshal error: invalid character '\x01' looking for beginning of value securing channel...[error]2020/09/03 21:17:42 		   compress.go:46: error copying data: unexpected EOF problem with decoding: unexpected end of JSON input”

 	   According to the issue log, this messaging needed to be corrected and updated accordingly to enable user better optimize Croc.
-The user suggestion was to have Croc, display a short error message “invalid or wrong password” which enable users to clearly distinguish the cause of the issue.
+The user suggestion was to have Croc, display a short error message “invalid or wrong password” which enable users to clearly distinguish the cause of the authentication failure.

 	5. [Improving DOS protection and preventing channel ID collisions:](https://github.com/schollz/croc/issues/261)